-Indigenous people have known about the occurrence of Soul Loss for millennia, and understand it as the result of an inner fragmentation caused by unawareness, a traumatic experience, or, an intense shock to the mind and body.
+In our society, there is a mysterious phenomenon occurring known as “Soul Loss” arising in all people of all ages, genders, races, and backgrounds.
+Indigenous people have known about the occurrence of Soul Loss for millennia, and understand it as the result of an inner fragmentation caused by a traumatic experience or an intense shock to the mind and body.

 What Is Soul Loss?

-Soul loss is in fact the rule rather than the exception.
-As individuals, unless we have become Awakened Souls we lose our soulful energy every time we identify with our ego’s; every time we seek to feel whole through addictions, stimulation seeking, dogmatic beliefs, conditional relationships, and workaholism.
+As individuals, we lose connection with our souls (or True Nature) every time we identify with our egos and seek to feel whole again through addictions, stimulation seeking, dogmatic beliefs, conditional relationships, and workaholism.

 The Psychology Behind Soul Loss

 So how does the actual process of losing touch with our Soul happen, from a psychological standpoint?

 When we become disconnected from the root of who we are, an imbalance is created within the psyche.
 This disconnection grows through time and can be intensified by traumatic circumstances that have a tendency to fragment the psyche.

 What happens when our psyches fragment?
 The answer is that individual parts of our personality (e.g., the shadow self, anima, animus, etc.) are made independent and thus escape the control of the conscious mind.
 Lingering in the unconscious mind, these parts of us long to be integrated and to be made conscious, and can resort to extreme measures to get our attention (such as suicidal depressions, self-destructive behavior, sudden rages).